 23. From 1757 to 1795, an anonymous writer published an annual directory of London prostitutes named Harris's List of Covent-Garden Ladies.
 It sold thousands of copies each year and detailed everything from their specialties to the size of their breasts.

-24. In 1760 astronomer Guillaume Le Gentil went from France to India to measure the transit of Venus.
+24. In 1760, an astronomer named Guillaume Le Gentil went from France to India to measure the transit of Venus.
 He missed out on both chances to do so, contracted dysentery and nearly went insane.
 When he made it back home, he learnt that he had been declared dead and been replaced in the Royal Academy of Sciences.
 His wife remarried and all his relatives had plundered his estate.

 25. English inventor Joseph Merlin designed the first roller skates for a masquerade party in 1760.
 Not bothering to practice, he smashed into a wall-length mirror upon entrance.